Storms follow heatwaves to batter Southeast Europe’s crops

 “Climate change is here.
 It is terrifying.
 And it is just the beginning.
 The era of global warming has ended; the era of global boiling has arrived.”

 Not only Southeast Europe, but the broader Mediterranean region has been plagued by heatwaves and wildfires during July.
-As the Cerberus heatwave struck large parts of the region, the temperature of the sea broke records.
+As the Cerberus and Charon heatwaves struck large parts of the region, the temperature of the sea broke records.
 Extreme heat has also been reported in the northern part of the continent.

-Data from the EU-funded Copernicus Climate Change Service (C3S) shows the first three weeks of July were the warmest three-week period on record and the month is expected to be the hottest July and the hottest month on record.
+Data from the EU-funded Copernicus Climate Change Service (C3S) shows the first three weeks of July were Earth's warmest three-week period on record and most scientists are confident the month will be the hottest July and hottest month on record.

 “These temperatures have been related to heatwaves in large parts of North America, Asia and Europe, which along with wildfires in countries including Canada and Greece, have had major impacts on people’s health, the environment and economies,” Copernicus said.
 July 6 set a new record for the highest daily average global mean surface air temperature.